7xAyush/7xAyush/README.md

 </p>

 <p align="center">
-I work on <b>AI systems, industrial optimization, and full-stack applications</b> with a strong focus on performance, reliability, and real-world impact.
+I work on <b>AI systems, industrial energy optimization, and full-stack applications</b> with a strong focus on performance, reliability, and real-world impact.
 </p>

 ---